-Psychological variables that have been related to a higher incidence of PTSD include a history (pre–cancer diagnosis) of PTSD,[5,30] increased use of avoidance coping, and lower levels of social support.
+Psychological variables that have been related to a higher incidence of PTSD include:

 Greater perceived availability of social support is associated with fewer stress-response symptoms in patients with early-stage breast cancer [17,19] and in patients who have undergone bone marrow transplant.

 The availability and timeliness of accurate health-related information may also offer protection from stress-response symptoms.
-Women who met the diagnostic criteria for acute stress disorder reported significantly less satisfaction with the communication of their cancer diagnosis; similarly, women who were unaware of their cancer stage reported higher stress-response symptoms than those who were more knowledgeable about the stage of their disease.
+Women who met the diagnostic criteria for acute stress disorder reported significantly less satisfaction with the communication of their cancer diagnosis.
+Similarly, women who were unaware of their cancer stage reported higher stress-response symptoms than those who knew more about the stage of their disease.
 To the extent that adequacy of information reflects the quality of a patient's relationship with medical staff, another protective factor may be the quality of those relationships.
-Difficult patient-staff relationships have been reported to be predictors of stress-response symptoms in women with cancer.
+Difficult patient-staff relationships have been reported to predict stress-response symptoms in women with cancer.

 PTSD symptoms develop as a function of both classical conditioning and instrumental learning.
 Classical conditioning accounts for the fear responses elicited by various stimuli that are associated with the original traumatic event.
 Neutral stimuli (e.g., smells, sounds, and visual images) previously paired with the aversive stimuli (e.g., chemotherapy or painful procedures) eventually evoke anxiety, arousal, and fear when presented alone, even after the trauma has ended.
 Higher-order conditioning and stimulus generalization account for the exacerbation and extension of symptoms to additional stimuli.
 Once established, PTSD symptoms are maintained through instrumental learning, that is, avoidant responses are reinforced because avoidance of the stimuli prevents unpleasant feelings and thoughts.